Optical Design and Instrumentation I

 Only a basic scientific calculator may be used for the in-class exams.
 This calculator must not have programming or graphing capabilities.
 An acceptable example is the TI-30 calculator.
 Each student is responsible for obtaining their own calculator.
 Please note that this type of calculator is also required for the Ph.D.
 Comprehensive/Preliminary Exam in Optical Sciences.

-Distance Students: All course materials (including the final exam) must be received in Tucson by 5 PM on Monday December 17, 2018.
-This implies that you must take the exam by Friday December 14 and ship it that same day by a priority service.
-It is the Student’s responsibility to see that this requirement is met by their proctor.
+Distance Students: The midterm exam must be received in Tucson within one week of the on-campus exam date.
+All course materials (including the final exam) must be received in Tucson by 5 PM MST on Thursday December 19, 2019.
+The exam may be scanned and emailed, and it is the Student’s responsibility to see that this requirement is met by their proctor.

 A: Excellent – has demonstrated a more than acceptable understanding of the material; exceptional performance; exceeds expectations